Introduction – Prince Edward Island

 Mandate of the Commission

 Each decade, a commission is established in the province to undertake a review of the federal electoral districts.
 Such reviews occur nationwide and are a legislated mechanism to ensure that the population shifts that naturally occur are periodically taken into account.
-The shifts in demographics can affect the distribution of voting rights and are subject to review after each decennial census.
-The Electoral Boundaries Redistribution Act, R.S.C.
-1985, c.
-E-3 (the "Act") sets out the procedure for the review.
+The shifts in demographics can affect the distribution of voting rights, and this is subject to review after each decennial census.
+The Electoral Boundaries Readjustment Act, R.S.C., 1985, c.
+E-3 (the Act) sets out the procedure for the review.

-In the summer of 2021, the Honourable John K. Mitchell was appointed Chair of the Federal Electoral Boundaries Commission for Prince Edward Island by the Chief Justice of Prince Edward Island.
-Thereafter, Don Desserud, Professor of Political Science at the University of Prince Edward Island, and Kerri Carpenter, a lawyer with the law firm of Atlantic Fusion Law Group, were appointed by the Speaker of the House of Commons to serve as Commission members.
+The Commission consists of three people: the Honourable John K. Mitchell, who was appointed Chair of the Commission by the Chief Justice of Prince Edward Island, Don Desserud, professor of Political Science at the University of Prince Edward Island, and Kerri Carpenter, a lawyer with the law firm of Kerri Carpenter Law Office, who were appointed by the Speaker of the House of Commons.

-- Propose a new electoral map for their province by considering such criteria as average population numbers, communities of identity and interest, historical patterns of an electoral district, and geographical size of electoral districts;
+- Propose a new electoral map for their province by considering such criteria as average population numbers, communities of identity and interest, historical patterns of an electoral district and geographic size of electoral districts

-- Submit a report and propose an electoral map to the House of Commons;
+- Submit a report on their considerations and propose an electoral map to the House of Commons

 The Act provides that the population of each electoral district shall correspond as nearly as possible to the electoral quota for the province.
 The Prince Edward Island electoral quota is 38,583 inhabitants per electoral district.